PRP for Hair Before and After: How It Feels, Week by Week

 • Severe stages of baldness: PRP injections contain growth factors and cytokines that stimulate hair growth.
 These act on the weakened yet existing hair follicles.
 However, in severe stages of baldness, candidates either lose hair follicles or experience scarring.
 Therefore, the chances of achieving good results are quite low in the severe stages of balding.

 • Unhealthy scalp: PRP injections work by encouraging tissue healing and regeneration rather than treating infections.
-Infections on the scalp, along with pus and inflammation, can interfere with how well the PRP is absorbed, which may reduce its effectiveness.
+Scalp infections, along with pus and inflammation, can interfere with PRP absorption, potentially reducing its effectiveness.

-• Hair loss due to autoimmune reasons: For individuals suffering from autoimmune problems, PRP is unlikely to provide better results.
+• Hair loss due to autoimmune causes: For individuals with autoimmune conditions, PRP is unlikely to provide better results.
 It's because the body’s immune system attacks the hair follicles, and this would negate the positive effects that growth factors and cytokines would bring.

-• Low platelet count: A good PRP is one with a high platelet count.
+• Low platelet count: A good PRP has a high platelet count.
 Although it's extracted from the patient's blood, a high platelet count is still necessary to expect better results.
 Candidates with a low blood platelet count cannot expect better results.

 Good PRP Results: What Does It Mean?